Birmingham, AL Child Custody Modifications

 Because we have handled many divorce and child custody modifications, our attorneys are familiar with legal barriers that may arise.
 The courts always do what is in the child’s best interest, so we can develop a case to prove a custody modification reflects that.

-Benefits of Hiring a Birmingham Lawyer at Charlotte Christian Law
+Benefits of Hiring a Birmingham Lawyer at The Law Offices of Charlotte Christian and Associates

-The attorneys at Charlotte Christian Law understand how emotionally draining divorce modification proceedings can be.
+The attorneys at The Law Offices of Charlotte Christian and Associates understand how emotionally draining divorce modification proceedings can be.
 We work hard to exceed our clients’ expectations.
 We hope our clients can move on with their lives after divorce and feel whole again.

 Once you choose our firm, we can: